simonetravaglini1/simonetravaglini1.github.io/README.md

 Beyond the academic field, I am constantly striving to develop specific skills that aim to shape my professional future.
 Currently, I am focusing my education in the field of data science.
 I have taken advanced courses that have improved my programming skills in R and Python, becoming familiar with techniques such as data scraping, machine learning models, big data and data analysis.
 My aspiration is to apply the skills acquired during my studies to tackle complex real-world challenges, contributing significantly to problem solving through data analysis.
 I am excited to continue exploring and deepening opportunities in this field, leveraging my passion for data analysis and complex problem solving.

-## Education
+##  1.Education
-### 1. 2022/Present: University of Milan: Master degree in Data analytics for politics society and complex organisations.
+### 2022/Present: University of Milan: Master degree in Data analytics for politics society and complex organisations.
 Relevant Coursework: Areas of Strong Interest and Proficiency:
 - Introduction to R
 - Data management and database concepts using python